Dark Ages in Patras 2018

 Well, that didn't quite work out as planned - Panos' Rebel Greeknavids hurl their two elephants wrestling-style into the line of Loyalist Dailami, leaving behind one of the Indian swordsmen and getting in with an overlap on their left - reciprocated by the Loyalists on their right as well.
 The dice would decide this one for sure.

-The Arab warriors faces turned as pale as tzatziki as one Dailami unit, As many of the men fell under the baleful influence of Konstantinos Mitroglou's olive-oil rubbed olive groves, decided that it was best back in the tin double-quick as it exploded at contact with the Luchador Elephanto Grossimo!
+The Arab warriors faces turned as pale as tzatziki as one Dailami unit, Inspired by the spirit of Aristotle Onassis' olive-oil rubbed dark and curly nasal hair, decided that it was best back in the tin double-quick as it exploded at contact with the Luchador Elephanto Grossimo!

 Elsewhere along the line however things were far more even, with Panos' Rebel Greeknavids picking up the odd hit.
 Luchador Elephanto wisely decided not to follow up into the gap